Otto Ambros: Early life

 The son of a university professor, Ambros attended school and passed his Abitur exam in Munich.
 In 1920 he went to the University of Munich to study chemistry and agricultural science.
 In 1925 he gained a doctorate, studying under the 1915 Nobel Prize for Chemistry winner, Richard Willstätter.

-Career
+IG Farben and Nazi activities

 Beginning in 1926, Ambros worked at BASF in Ludwigshafen.
-In 1930 he spent a year studying in the Far East.

-From 1934 he worked at IG Farben, becoming head of their Schkopau plant in 1935.
+In 1930, he spent a year studying in the Far East.
+From 1934, he worked at IG Farben, becoming head of their Schkopau plant in 1935.
 His division of IG Farben developed chemical weapons, including the nerve agents sarin (in 1938) and soman (in 1944).
-In this capacity, he was an advisor to Carl Krauch, a company executive.
+In this capacity, Ambros was an advisor to Carl Krauch, a company executive.
 The name sarin is an acronym of the initials of the discoverers, with Ambros being the "a".